agblum/ssqn/README.md

 SSQN can be used and adapted for non-commercial or commercial usage following the CC-BY license.
 Credit should be given to the authors by including the following citation

 ```
-Development of a GIS Data Model to Report Biomarker Results to Health Authorities and the Public.
-Kau et al. 2024.
+From wastewater to GIS-based reporting: the ANNA-WES data model for reliable biomarker tracking in wastewater and environmental surveillance.
+Kau & Uchaikina et al., 2025

 ```